 As I sat on my throne, I held an orb of pure energy that allowed me to view what was going on in the human realm.
 My current soon-to-be-victim was an older woman- Mrs. Nero.
 She'd been torturing anyone she could get her hands on for years.
 The old hag quickly lost her mind soon after her husband died.
 Far as I know, he was the only thing keeping her in check.
 With Nero being the way she is, it made the neighborhood a difficult one to live in.
 Anyone who went within a ten-foot radius of her house was dragged inside, knocked unconscious, and became the next victim of unspeakable tortures.
 Her basement became a dungeon- something everyone feared and tried to stay out of.
 But not everyone was lucky.
-As I watched her, I saw her pull a young boy from off the street and started to drag him to her house.
-The kid was five, maybe six, and was screaming like a madman- doing everything he could to escape.
-Wasn't like I couldn't blame him- anyone who went into her house never came out.
+As I watched her, she pulled a young boy from off the street and started to drag him to her house.
+The kid was five, maybe six, and was screaming like a madman; that and he did everything he could to escape.
+Wasn't like I couldn't blame him of course- anyone who went into her house never came out.
 After a moment of observing, I'd seen enough.
-Releasing the orb to float midair, I reached over my throne and grabbed a pair of long silver bladed scissors from a tray I always kept there.
+Releasing the orb to float midair, I reached over my throne and grabbed a pair of long silver-bladed scissors from a tray I always kept there.
 Straightening once more, I snapped my fingers and a gold thread materialized in front of me- Nero's lifeline.
 It was at this point the woman reached her front door and threw the child inside, grinning wickedly.
 The orb zoomed in and I saw the child lying on the musty carpet with a glass vase in pieces around him.
-When he cried out, both from broken glass cuts and from fear, I drew my attention to the thread and cut it.
-Glancing back at Nero, she stood on her doorstep in shock, clutching her chest and fell over- dead.
+When he cried out, from both broken glass cuts and fear, I drew my attention to the thread and cut it.
+Glancing back at Nero, she stood on her doorstep in shock, clutching her chest as she fell over, dead.
 I grinned in satisfaction and made a mental note to make sure she suffered for a long time...
-A few centuries perhaps?
+A few millennia perhaps?
 Yes... that sounded good.
 She was lucky the boy was there- otherwise she would've had a much more... agonizing death.
 Yes... let's put it that way.
 The boy I was "observing" stood up and stared at the woman in shock, not daring to move a muscle with his mouth wide open.
 I sighed and snapped my fingers.
 At once the boy's injuries were healed and his eyes clouded over for a moment, causing him to forget all of what happened in the last few minutes.
-He blinked, then ran out the door and home- leaving the now-dead hag's screen door to bounce on its hinges.
+He blinked, then ran out the door and home, leaving the dead woman's screen door to bounce on its hinges.
 After all, I can't leave any witnesses now can I?
 It would be very... unprofessional of me.
 Leaning back and stretching lazily, the orb vanished.
 Letting out a deep sigh, I wondered if there was any mischief I could get up to in the human realm.
 As a wicked grin settled onto my face, I dissolved into shadows.